 - upload the compiled version of your program to your microcontroller

 Arduino programming is a bit easier if you want to start really simple.

 Write your program code

 It doesn’t matter what software you use to write code.
 You can even use Notepad for this step.
 I like to use a really simple editor.
-But one that supports «syntax highlighting» makes the coding a bit easier.
-For Windows, I would recommend using Notepad++
+But one that supports syntax highlighting makes the coding a bit easier.
+For Windows, my favorite is Notepad++

 Compile your code for your microcontroller

 Before you can upload your program to your microcontroller, you need to compile it.
 This means converting the code from human-readable code to machine-readable code.